highlando/oa-spreadtheword/neutral_stw.md

 Dear colleagues,

-I have just returned from the Open Access Ambassador conference and I want to spread the word.
+we have just returned from the Open Access Ambassador conference and we want to spread the word.

  - Open Access is growing fast